freifunk-gluon/gluon/docs/user/site.rst

 mesh_on_lan \: optional
     Enables the mesh on the LAN port (``true`` or ``false``).

+poe_passthrough \: optional
+    Enable PoE passthrough by default on hardware with such a feature.

 autoupdater \: package
     Configuration for the autoupdater feature of Gluon.